-Torres del Paine lies in the far south of Chile – your next destination south would be Antarctica – and one of South America’s most popular National Parks for hiking.
+Torres del Paine National Park does lie in the far south of Chile – your next destination south would be Antarctica.
+It one of South America’s most popular National Parks for hiking.

 The Circuit Hike